Inferring Synergistic and Antagonistic Interactions in Mixtures of Exposures: Structured Interaction Modeling Approach

 \subsection{Posterior Sampling}

 We rely on a Hamiltonian Monte Carlo (HMC) \citep{neal2011mcmc, betancourt2015hamiltonian, hoffman2014no}-within-Gibbs algorithm, with HMC used to sample the interaction parameters $\mathbf{\Psi}_{uv}$ for $1 \leq u < v \leq p$, and other parameters updated in Gibbs steps.
 Although this approach is highly effective in our experiments, it is important to carefully choose the step size $e_0$ and step length $L_0$ in HMC.
-In practice, we found $e_0 \approx 0.01$ and $L_0 \approx 10$ to work well.
+In practice, we found $e_0 \approx 0.01$ and $L_0 \sim 10$ to work well.
+We found HMC to provide faster convergence of the chain and larger effective sample sizes when compared with standard Metropolis-Hastings (MH) \citep{metropolis1953equation, hastings1970monte} algorithms relying on normal random walk proposals.
+We provide a brief description of HMC in Section \ref{supp:hmc} of the Supplementary Material.

-The augmented prior distribution $\pi$ introduced in Section \ref{sec:interaction-effects} creates difficulty when sampling from the posterior using MCMC.
-This is because the normalizing constant is not easy to evaluate numerically.
-To bypass this difficulty, we proceed as in \cite{rao2016data}, by augmenting rejected proposals originating from a rejection sampling mechanism.
-Introducing the rejected proposals eliminates the normalizing constant $Z$ and makes sampling from the posterior feasible using standard MCMC algorithms.